iagrant/binex/ROPemporium/4-badchars/README.md

 #### Loading the String

-Searching by `mov qword` we get mov whats in r12 into the memory address stored in r13
+Searching by `mov qword` we get mov the value of r12 into the memory address stored in r13

 ```
 ropper --search "mov qword" -b 6269632f20666e73